cfreyburg/rent-car-api/README.md

 ### Paths: ###

 **Summary**
-Return a list of all cars provided by company, this object can used as mock.
+Return a list of all cars provided by company, this object can be used as mock.

 **[GET]** /cars